vovinacci/OpenCore-ASUS-ROG-MAXIMUS-Z790-DARK-HERO/docs/opencore.md

 ### Tools

 - OpenCore
-  - `CleanNvram.efi` - Reset NVRAM alternative bundled as a standalone tool.
+  - `CleanNvram.efi` - Reset NVRAM alternative, bundled as a standalone tool.
   - `OpenControl.efi` - Unlock and lock back NVRAM protection for other tools to be able to get full NVRAM access when launching from OpenCore.
   - `OpenShell.efi` - OpenCore-configured UEFI Shell for compatibility with a broad range of firmware.
   - `ResetSystem.efi` - Utility to perform system reset.